Skip to main content Skip to footer

 Surgery for Skin Cancer

-Surgery is an important treatment for many Skin Cancers.
+Surgery is an important treatment for many skin cancers.
 For people, where the cancer has invaded the skin, there is a chance that the cancer may invade deeper structures and spread.

 The different operations that can be used for Skin Cancer are: